Prince Ferdinand Philippe, Duke of Orléans: Military career

-In 1831, under Maréchal Count Gérard, Ferdinand Philippe and his young brother Prince Louis, Duke of Nemours, set out on their first campaign.
+In 1831, under Marshal Étienne Maurice Gérard, Ferdinand Philippe and his younger brother Prince Louis, Duke of Nemours, set out on their first campaign.
 When the princes entered Belgium in 1831, they eagerly visited the plain of Jemmapes, where their father had fought in 1792.
 The following year, Ferdinand Philippe returned to Belgium in command of the vanguard brigade of the Armée du Nord.
 On 20 November 1832 he was before the citadel of Antwerp, and commanded the trenches on the night of 29/30 November.
 During the attack on the Saint-Laurent Lunette, he launched himself onto the parapet amidst a hail of projectiles to lead the action and arouse his soldiers' courage.

-In 1835, when Maréchal Count Clauzel was sent to Algeria as Governor General, the young Prince Royal asked his father for permission to accompany him, so he could fight the Emir Abd El-Kader.
+In 1835, when Marshal Bertrand Clauzel was sent to Algeria as Governor General, the young Prince Royal asked his father for permission to accompany him, so he could fight the Emir Abd El-Kader.
 He participated with Clauzel's army in the Battle of Habrah, where he was wounded, and in the capture of Mascara in December 1835.
 He then participated in the taking of Tlemcen in January 1836.
-When he returned to Paris, it was with an aura of military glory, and he returned to Algeria in autumn 1839 to take possession of the country's interior (from Constantine to Algiers) for France alongside Maréchal Count Valée.
+When he returned to Paris, it was with an aura of military glory, and he returned to Algeria in autumn 1839 to take possession of the country's interior (from Constantine to Algiers) for France alongside Marshal Sylvain Charles Valée.
 He left Constantine on 16 October, three days after the second anniversary of the town's capture, and reached Algiers on 2 November via Sétif and the Iron Gates pass.
 Abd-el-Kader saw this as a violation of the Treaty of Tafna and unleashed jihad upon the French.
 This led to an escalation in tension and, ultimately, Algeria's wholesale occupation by France.
 Ferdinand Philippe set out for Algeria a third time in March 1840, taking with him his younger brother the Duke of Aumale, tutoring him in his first military experience.
 Present at the battles of Affroun, Oued'Ger and Bois des Oliviers, he was put in charge of directing the attackers in the capture of Teniah de Mouzaïa.
 After this campaign he was recalled to France for good.

 This brilliant military career increased his popularity and prestige.
 He also devoted himself to the improvement of the troops' living conditions and morale.
-At Saint-Omer he organised the chasseurs de Vincennes, who became the chasseurs d'Orléans in 1836, and re-formed the chasseurs de Vincennes à pied.
-He laid the foundations for a Histoire des Régiments, commissioned by order of the Minister of War, and began writing the regimental histories of the two regiments he had himself commanded.
+At Saint-Omer he organised the chasseurs de Vincennes, who became the chasseurs d'Orléans in 1836, and re-formed the chasseurs à pied de Vincennes.
+He laid the foundations for a Histoire des Régiments, commissioned by order of the Minister of War, and began writing the service histories of the two regiments he had himself commanded.